 1.3 Current Tier 1 Block

-By September 15, 2011, and by September 15 of each Fiscal Year thereafter, BPA shall update the table below with whole megawatt amounts of Firm Requirements Power priced at Tier 1 Rates for the upcoming Fiscal Year as established according to sections 1.1 and 1.2 of this exhibit.
+By September 15, 2028, and by September 15 of each Fiscal Year thereafter, BPA shall update the table below with whole megawatt amounts of Firm Requirements Power priced at Tier 1 Rates for the upcoming Fiscal Year as established according to sections 1.1 and 1.2 of this exhibit.
 Due to rounding, the total megawatt-hours established in the table below for any Fiscal Year may be slightly different than the megawatt-hours calculated by multiplying the amount stated in section 1.1 of this exhibit by the number of hours in that Fiscal Year.

+Drafter’s Note: Leave table blank at signing: Include for customer opting for Flat monthly block and Block with Shaping Capacity with one monthly value.